kedacore/keda-docs/content/docs/2.7/scalers/gcp-stackdriver.md

 - `filter` - The stackdriver query filter for obtaining the metric.
 The metric is for the last minute and if multiple values are returned, the first one is used.
 - `targetValue` - Average target value to trigger scaling actions.
 (Default: `5`, Optional)

-The metric name will be generated automatically based on the trigger index and `projectId`, for example: **s0-gcp-stackdriver-myProject**.

 The `credentialsFromEnv` property maps to the name of an environment variable in the scale target (`scaleTargetRef`) that contains the service account credentials (JSON).
 KEDA will use those to connect to Google Cloud Platform and collect the configured stack driver metrics.

 ### Authentication Parameters